Singular reduction modules of differential equations: Singular modules of vector fields for differential functions

-The condition that the module~$M$ is involutive is not explicitly included in Definition~\ref{DefinitionOfMetaSingularModuleForDiffFuction}.
-By this definition, the meta-singular module~$M$ should only contain a family of $p$-dimensional involutive submodules parameterized by an arbitrary function of all variables.
+The condition that the module~$M$ is involutive is not explicitly included in Definitions~\ref{DefinitionOfMetaSingularModuleForDiffFuction} and~\ref{DefinitionOfMetaRegularModuleForDiffFuction}.
+By these definitions, the meta-singular (resp.\ meta-regular) module~$M$ should only contain a family of $p$-dimensional involutive submodules parameterized by an arbitrary function of all variables.
 At the same time, in the case $p\geqslant2$ this is equivalent to the fact that the module~$M$ is involutive.

 \begin{proposition} A $(p{+}1)$-dimensional module~$M$, where $p\geqslant2$, contains a family of $p$-dimensional involutive submodules parameterized by an arbitrary function of all independent and dependent variables if and only if the module~$M$ is involutive. \end{proposition}